 Recovering From Trauma And Treating PTSD Naturally

 qEEG brain mapping and neurofeedback play a key role restoring your brainwave function to a healthy state naturally.
-The qEEG brain map allows us to identify the specific frequencies that are affected by your traumatic experience and guides your personal neurofeedback treatment plan to re-balance and improve your brain function.
+The qEEG brain map allows us to identify the specific frequencies that are affected by your traumatic experience and guide your personal neurofeedback treatment plan to re-balance and improve your brain function.
 In doing so, patients experience improved mood, better sleep, increased adaptability, and generally improved cognitive function.
-With neurofeedback and indicated supplemental therapies, such as counseling and near-infrared light therapy, we can help you reduce or even eliminate the need for prescription medication by giving you back the control to maintain a calm state on your own.
+With neurofeedback and indicated supplemental therapies, such as counseling, we can help you reduce or even eliminate the need for prescription medication by giving you back the control to maintain a calm state on your own.

 If you struggle with PTSD or have experienced a traumatic event, contact our trauma team at Braincode Centers today to learn how we can help you restore a safe and controlled sense of self.